Intel-bigdata/SSM/OptaneCacheTestPlan.md

 Workload
 -----------------

 Use ErasureCodeBenchmarkThroughput tool to measure the reading performance.
+Each test case will run in two modes: sequential read and random read.
 #### DRAM alone
 * 300 GB uncached data
 * 300 GB cached data